10 best Christmas gift ideas for gamers

 So the gamer in your life will be tickled pink to unwrap this superb soundbar, which simulates surround-sound without the need for lots of extra speakers.

-If your loved one is a PlayStation 4 or Xbox One gamer and they don't already have Call of Duty: Modern Warfare, you need to buy it for them - as long as they're also older than 18.
+If your loved one is a PlayStation 4 or Xbox One gamer and they don't already have Red Dead Redemption 2, you need to buy it for them.

-A real return to form for the series, Modern Warfare contains an excellent bombastic single-player experience with the most tactical multiplayer deathmatches in years.
-It also looks and sounds astounding, particularly on Xbox One X and PS4 Pro.
+A huge, open-world tale of cowboys at the end of the Wild West, Rockstar's latest game is utterly essential and looks especially gorgeous in native 4K on Xbox One X and pseudo 4K on PS4 Pro.

 Seagate Expansion 2TB Portable External Hard Drive

-Games take up a lot of storage space, especially in 4K, so your Xbox or PlayStation hard drive could fill mighty quickly.
+Games take up a lot of storage space, especially in 4K (Red Dead Redemption 2 on Xbox One X is 107GB), so your Xbox or PlayStation hard drive could fill mighty quickly.
 Time to give your game-loving friend a storage-expanding external disk, such as this Seagate.

 It draws power via USB so doesn’t need its own mains connection, and adds tonnes of extra space.
 You can even go up to 4TB if your recipient is a true hoarder.